ericsonga/APCSAReview/_sources/Unit10-Recursion/topic-10-1-recursion-day1.rst

     single: infinite recursion
     pair: recursion; infinite

 This method will print out "This is the method that never ends!" and then call itself, which will print out the message again, and then call itself, and so on.
 This is called **infinite recursion**, which is a recursion that never ends.
 Of course, this particular method is not very useful.
+(Actually, in practice it *will* end, crashing with a ``StackOverFlowError`` because there is a limit on how many times you can recurse.)

 |Exercise| **Check your Understanding**